Eczema: Causes, Symptoms, and How It Affects the Skin

 Yes.

-Many people experience overlapping forms of eczema, or symptoms that change over time.
+Many people experience overlapping forms, or symptoms that change over time.

 For example:

-This is why eczema management often focuses on supporting the skin barrier, reducing triggers, and using gentle, fragrance-free skincare.
+This is why the management often focuses on supporting the skin barrier, reducing triggers, and using gentle, fragrance-free skincare.

 Why Identifying the Type of Eczema Matters